Thousands evacuate worst Australian floods in decades | Federal News Network

 Australia’s hottest and driest year on record was 2019 which ended with devastating wildfires across southeast Australia.
 The fires directly killed 33 people and another 400 people were killed by the smoke.

-The fires also destroyed more than 3,000 homes and razed 19 million hecatres (47 million acres ) of farmland and forests.
+The fires also destroyed more than 3,000 homes and razed 19 million hectares (47 million acres) of farmland and forests.

 Copyright